-The CJMCU card is a circular miniature card of about 25mm in diameter.
+The CJMCU board is a circular miniature board of about 25mm in diameter.
 It does not have any connection pin, intended for the applications of electronic clothing, we will simply connect the different components of the project (switch, button cell battery, Led, accelerometer, GPS …) using a wire Stitched.

 - 2 kB of available memory for the Arduino program

 - Dimensions: diameter 25mm, thickness 4mm

 - GPIO: 5 (1 reserved for Reset required for programming)

 - 1 red power-on LED